KhronosGroup/glTF-Sample-Assets/Models/CarConcept/README.md

 To designate which materials are used by which variants, an "extensions" section needed to be added to each of the meshes in the "Meshes" section of the car glTF.
 The SheenChair.gltf sample asset was used to copy the proper syntax.

 ![A screenshot of the SheenChair glTF in Visual Studio Code with the "extensions" section selected, showing the variant and material indices.](screenshot/variants_meshes_extensions.jpg)
-<br/>_The "extensions" section from SheenChair.gltf_
+<br/>_The "extenions" section from SheenChair.gltf_

 In the "Meshes" section of the car glTF, a mesh was found which needed to have its materials switched.
 The copied "extensions" section was then pasted in as a child inside the "primitives" section.
-This "extensions" section will control which materials are assigned to the mesh whenever a user chooses that variant.
+This "extenstions" section will control which materials are assigned to the mesh whenever a user chooses that variant.

 The values inside it were then edited to match the number of variants.
 The car uses three so these were the numbered "variants": `0` for Carmine Candy, `1` for Pearly Swirly, and `2` for Torched Graphite.
 Then the "material" indices were edited to match the numbers from the Material Index List above: `11` for Paint 1 Carmine, `22` for Paint 1 Pearl, and `23` for Paint 1 Graphite.